SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-20-onion-fences.md

 We especially admire some of his weirder novels like [_The Man Who Was Thursday_](https://en.wikipedia.org/wiki/The_Man_Who_Was_Thursday).
-(I mean, really: cops confronting terrorists in a park, whereupon there ensues a single-combat duel by exegesis on the nature of poetry?!
-It gets weird, starting from _there._  Though, I have to admit, the denouement is a bit of rather lame apologetics.
+(I mean, really: cops confronting terrorists in a park, whereupon there ensues a single-combat duel by competing exegeses of the nature of the relation between poetry and order?!
+Then it gets weird, starting from _there._ Though, I have to admit, the denouement is a bit of rather lame apologetics.
 Still, the bulk of the book is a good ride.)

 <img src="{{ site.baseurl }}/images/2022-07-20-onion-fences-chesterton-the-thing.jpg" width="400" height="576" alt="GK Chesterton: The Thing" title="GK Chesterton: The Thing" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 The story of [Chesterton's Fence](https://en.wikipedia.org/wiki/G._K._Chesterton#Chesterton's_fence)